F600sa/Back-end/README.md

 # Project Name:  Matajer

 ## Idea:
-create commerce website,low cost,ease of Access (Create website for client)
+Matajer  enables anyone to launch their online store and get what they need to manage their e-commerce with ease and simplicity

 ## Inspiration:
  Facilitation create commerce websites

 ## List of Services / Features:
+- Manage everything easily
 - Manage website
 - the resolution of problems concerning website
 - Manage online assessments.

 ## User Stories
-- Type of users: Admin, Client,Customer, and Developer.
+- Type of users: Admin, Client, and Developer.

 ### Admin